katriendg/projectaqueduct/docs/adtqueryhist.md

 	| join kind=inner (AdtHistory) on Id
     | order by TimeStamp desc
     ```
-2. Query all Assets (twins based on a model of type '') that are at two hops away from Operator1
+2. Query all Assets (twins based on a model of type 'dtmi:sample:aqueduct:asset:Base;1', or inheriting from) that are at two hops away from Operator1

     ```
     let ADTendpoint = "[ADT_URI]";